-This guide is for EAP110, EAP120, EAP220, EAP320, EAP330 and EAP225.
+This User Guide is for EAP110, EAP120 and EAP220.
 Chapter 4 to Chapter 8 are only suitable for the EAP in Standalone mode.
-Refer to the EAP Controller User Guide from our website at www.tp-link.com when the EAP is managed by the EAP Controller software.
+Refer to the EAP Controller User Guide when the EAP is managed by the EAP Controller software.